mpcsb/testing_branch/_posts/2021-03-22-optimization_sample_fusion.md

 </figure>
 ---

-The key concern here is how to fuse the information gathered at one level and pass it to the next.
-Bayes_opt has a couple of functionalities that work out for this: passing points to probe (to highlight peaks and areas of interest that were discovered previously) and adjusting the boundaries in order not to explore flat areas; the second feature is adjusting the strategy of exploration.
-Exploring at lower samples and exploiting at higher samples seems promissing.

 ---
+To conclude, this was not an exhaustive search of how subsampling can be used to search optimal points in teh hyperparameter space.
+The code below has some implementations that can be used to explore different budget dividing strategies; different amounts of noise which model the variance associated with lower samples; exploit vs explore trade-off;...
+One thought that seems promissing is the exploration of higher dimensional spaces at lower samples seems at least more effective than relying on very expensive model full dataset training.
+For models with higher complexity this should be evident.

+---
-### Code to replicate figures
+#### Code to replicate the figures above

 ```python
 from sklearn.datasets import make_classification